Battle of Gettysburg Facts: The Turning Point of the Civil War

 It’s hard to imagine, but the Civil War could have come to a much different conclusion and seemed well on the way to a Confederate victory at one point.
 For the first two years of the war, battles raged throughout the southern states, with the Union taking the worst of it in many cases.
 Something would snap, and turn the tide of the war.
 That something would be Gettysburg.

 What happened at Gettysburg, and why did it happen?
 What makes Gettysburg so important compared to other Civil War battles, and how close did the Confederacy come to winning the war, long ago during those sweltering July days?

-The Battle of Gettysburg began on the morning of July 1st, 1863, continued through July 2nd, and ended on July 3rd, 1863.
-The Confederate Army withdrew from the field on the evening of July 4th.1
+The Battle of Gettysburg began on the morning of July 1st, 1863, continued through July 2nd and ended on July 3rd, 1863.
+The Confederate Army began to withdraw from the field on the evening of July 4th and into July 5th.1

 - June 30, 1863: Union cavalry arrives at Gettysburg.